thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/README.md

 	1. Chassis layout drawings.
 	2. Control panel CAD file for submitting to Front Panel Express.
 	3. Descriptions / photographs of the hand-wired circuit boards.
 (What a pain; I should have done proper PCBs...)

+## ADDENDUM

+I am going to be rebuilding this project using proper PCBs!
+Watch here for the KiCad design files!